Sotejaswini/Sotejaswini/README.md

 </h1>

 Final-year CSE student at **IIT Dharwad** skilled in Python, C++, and deep learning, with experience in real-time computer vision, model deployment, strong foundation in software development and problem-solving.
- | 💻 Aspiring SDE with a passion for building intelligent, scalable software.
 ---

 ## About Me